awayken/miles.ink/_posts/2014-01-27-nearly-nine-on-mash-stories.md

 ---
 title: Nearly Nine on Mash Stories
 date: 2014-01-27
+permalink: "/{{ page.date | date: '%Y/%m/%d' }}/nearly-nine-on-mash-stories.html"
-tags: nearly-nine digital publish mash-stories
+tags: post nearly-nine digital publish mash-stories
 ---
 <a href="http://mashstories.com/previouslypublished/nearly-nine/">"Nearly Nine"</a> is a short story I wrote for a contest on <a href="http://www.mashstories.com">MashStories.com</a>.
 I was fortunate enough to get short listed.
 This means my story is up on their website for (literally) dozens of people to read.
 Make sure you're one of them.